getBoolean/boolean_lints/README.md

   rules:
     # You can now enable one specific rule in the "rules" list
     - banned_code

-boolean_lints:
-  rules:
-    banned_code:
-      severity: warning
-      entries:
-        - id: test4
-          class_name: BannedCodeUsage
-          source: package:id_class_package
-          reason: "BannedCodeUsage.test4 from the example package is not allowed"
 ```

 ### Configuring Lints

-Some of the lints have configurations.
-These can be specified in the `analysis_options.yaml`
+Some of the lints have configuration options.
+These can be specified in `analysis_options.yaml`.
-or the `pubspec.yaml` file under the top level key `boolean_lints:`.

 All lints have the following options: